viniciuslepca/BrASU1492/README.md

 of this purchase added to their other expenses.
 The bottom section provides educational statistics to encourage the user to make better financial decisions.

-All financial transactions are sourced and simulated in a realtime Firebase database.
+All financial transactions are simulated in a Realtime Firebase database.

 This project was developed by team BrASU1492 for BRASA Hacks 2020.